MaLeLabTs/RegexGenerator/README.md

 RegexGenerator was developed at the [Machine Learning Lab, University of Trieste, Italy] (http://machinelearning.inginf.units.it).

-The provided engine is a developement release(1) that implements the algorithms published in our articles (2):
+The provided engine is a developement release (1) that implements the algorithms published in our articles (2):

 * Bartoli, Davanzo, De Lorenzo, Medvet, Sorio, Automatic Synthesis of Regular Expressions from Examples, IEEE Computer, 2014
 * Bartoli, De Lorenzo, Medvet, Tarlao, Learning Text Patterns using Separate-and-Conquer Genetic Programming, 18th European Conference on Genetic Programming (EuroGP), 2015, Copenhagen (Denmark)
+* Bartoli, De Lorenzo, Medvet, Tarlao, Virgolin, Evolutionary Learning of Syntax Patterns for Genic Interaction Extraction, ACM Genetic and Evolutionary Computation Conference (GECCO), 2015, Madrid (Spain)

 More details about the project can be found on [Machine Learning Lab news pages](http://machinelearning.inginf.units.it/news/newregexgeneratortoolonline).